 We try to ensure that we have a clear and flexible strategy for working with children with SEND and parents are encouraged to play an active role in the education of their children.

-We believe that all pupils, whatever their ability or specific need, have a right to a broad, balanced and differentiated curriculum relevant to their needs.
+We believe that all pupils, whatever their ability or specific need, have a right to a broad, balanced and scaffolded curriculum relevant to their needs.

 At Oakhill we value all children and recognise that all children may at some time be entitled to special needs provision and that this may include children who are Gifted and/or Talented (please refer to Gifted and Talented policy)